CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 ![Image description]({{site.url}}/assets/images/2024-01-04/Tony-Seba-EV-Costs.jpg_large){: height="350" .align-center}

 Decreases in the cost to purchase are not the sole reason EVs will succeed.
-Operating costs, safety, and other peripheral improvements will contribute as well.
+Operating costs, safety, and other peripheral improvements contribute as well.

 It's no secret EVs have <a href="https://www.caranddriver.com/shopping-advice/a32494027/ev-vs-gas-cheaper-to-own/">lower operating costs</a> than ICE vehicles.
 Electricity costs vs. gas and less maintenance lead to overall lower operating costs.
 Depreciation is also a factor that can cause the total cost of ownership to increase, but this is a short term problem.
 As EVs gain market share due to the other factors EV-specific depreciation will cease being an issue.